 If you've raised before, show it.

-• Provide IRRs, cash flow history, and exits.
+- Provide IRRs, cash flow history, and exits

-• Show before-and-after photos if it's a value-add deal.
+- Show before-and-after photos if it's a value-add deal

-• Display a heatmap of investor locations or capital commitments.
+- Display a heatmap of investor locations or capital commitments

-And if it’s your first raise?
+And if it's your first raise?
 Lean on your advisory board, your professional background, or your underwriting partner.
+See our case studies for examples of how sponsors have built credibility from scratch.

 4.4 Why Storytelling and Branding Matter in Real Estate Offerings